felixreichenbach/my-first-go-component/README.md

 # My-First-Go-Component

-This is a basic example / starter kit to learn about how to build and integrate custom Viam components, using the Viam sensor API.
-This setup can easily be extended for other component API types listed in the Viam documentation here: [Viam Component APIs](https://docs.viam.com/build/program/apis/#component-apis).
+This is a basic example / starter kit template helping you to learn and get started easily with integrating your particular hardware into the Viam ecosystem.
+This starter kit uses a sensor component to keep it simple but can also easily be used as foundation for any other component.
+All you have to do is to replace the sensor specific "Readings" method with the methods required by the component you intend to integrate.

+You can find further component APIs in the Viam documentation here: [Viam Component APIs](https://docs.viam.com/build/program/apis/#component-apis).

 ## Useful Go Setup and Build Commands